 The major buildings on the West Hartford campus are: Library Building (67,700 square feet of space), School of Social Work (34,000 square feet of space) and the Undergraduate Building (67,400 square feet of space).
 These buildings were constructed in 1964, 1968 and 1971 respectively.
 Virtually no renovation or expansion has taken place in the intervening decades.
-In order for the buildings to meet their functional needs for the twenty-first century, renovations/improvements are needed on all buildings.
+In order for the buildings to meet their functional needs for the twenty-first century renovations/improvements are needed on all buildings.
 The renovations are being phased over several years.
-Design for roof replacement of the Library and Undergraduate Buildings is nearly complete, and studies of the HVAC systems and sidewalk/parking/ADA upgrades are underway.
+Roof replacement of the Library and Undergraduate Buildings will be completed in late spring 2010; a preliminary study of the HVAC systems and sidewalk/parking/ADA upgrades is under review.
+The School of Social